maeri-project/FEATHER/LayoutLoop/README.md

 [TL,DR] In the following text, we first show
 - environment setup (2),
 - Experiment of co-searching dataflow-layout (3),
-- Experiemnt of exploring different rerordering capabilities (4)
-- results analysis (5) including pre-run results and how to understand new results.
+- results analysis (4) including pre-run results and how to understand new results.

 ## 2. Setup
 To avoid the tedious dependency, we offer the docker with all dependencies and code being setup.